sdpython/onnxcustom/_doc/sphinxdoc/source/tutorial_onnxruntime/training_ort_api.rst

 :epkg:`TrainingAgent` is used by class :class:`OrtGradientForwardBackwardOptimizer
 <onnxcustom.training.optimizers_partial.OrtGradientForwardBackwardOptimizer>`
 to train the same model.
-It splits the training into the forward step, the backward (gradient computation) and the weight updates.
-All must be explicitely implemented outside of this class or be taken care of by an existing framework.
-It goes through the following steps:
+The training is split into the forward step, the backward step (gradient computation), the weight updating step. :epkg:`TrainingAgent` implement forward and backward.
+Everything else must be explicitely implemented outside of this class or be taken care of by an existing framework such as this one or :epkg:`pytorch`.
+First, forward, backward with :epkg:`TrainingAgent`.
+To build it, the following steps are needed:

 * fill an instance of :epkg:`OrtModuleGraphBuilderConfiguration`
 * create the training graph with :epkg:`OrtModuleGraphBuilder`